ogxd/gxhash/README.md

 ### Architecture Compatibility
 GxHash is compatible with:
-- X86 processors with `AES-NI` intrinsics
+- X86 processors with `AES-NI` & `SSE2` intrinsics
-- ARM processors with `NEON` intrinsics
+- ARM processors with `AES` & `NEON` intrinsics
 > **Warning**
 > Other platforms are currently not supported (there is no fallback).
-The behavior on these platforms is undefined.
+GxHash will not build on these platforms.

 ### Hashes Stability
 All generated hashes for a given version of GxHash are stable, meaning that for a given input the output hash will be the same across all supported platforms.